Disclaimer

 - Check

-should decrease, returning closer to the initial state.available
+free -hin Terminal A again.freememory should increase, andbuff/cacheshould decrease, returning closer to the initial state.availableshould also increase.

 -